-The following management's discussion and analysis ("MD&A") of the financial condition and results of the operations of Cardiol Therapeutics Inc. (the "Corporation" or "Cardiol") constitutes Management's review of the factors that affected the Corporation's financial and operating performance for the year ended December 31, 2018 (the "2018 Fiscal Period").
+The following management's discussion and analysis ("MD&A") of the financial condition and results of the operations of Cardiol Therapeutics Inc. (the "Corporation" or "Cardiol") constitutes Management's review of the factors that affected the Corporation's financial and operating performance for the year ended December 31, 2019 (the "2019 Fiscal Period").
 This MD&A was written to comply with the requirements of National Instrument 51-102 - Continuous Disclosure Obligations.
-This discussion should be read in conjunction with the financial statements for the year ended December 31, 2018 and the period from January 19, 2017 (incorporation) to December 31, 2017 ("Financial Statements"), together with the respective notes thereto.
+This discussion should be read in conjunction with the financial statements for the years ended December 31, 2019 and 2018 ("Financial Statements"), together with the respective notes thereto.
 Results are reported in Canadian dollars, unless otherwise noted.
 The Financial Statements and the financial information contained in this MD&A are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board and interpretations of the IFRS Interpretations Committee.
 In the opinion of Management, all adjustments (which consist only of normal recurring adjustments) considered necessary for a fair presentation have been included.

-This MD&A is dated March 27, 2019.
+This MD&A is dated March 26, 2020.
 All dollar amounts in this MD&A are reported in Canadian dollars, unless otherwise stated.
 Unless otherwise noted or the context indicates otherwise the terms "we", "us", "our", "Cardiol" or the "Corporation" refer to Cardiol Therapeutics Inc.